 Determining the correct price for your product or service line by taking into account your expense costs.

 Pricing your product sustainably so that it holds up in the supply chain.

 Seeing the bigger picture of how your revenue model works, from which you can determine the areas of your business that need improvement.

 As Leslie applied to her business:

 “The very first thing I'm going to pay attention to is the bottom-line.
 If I can't make at least 10% profit, then I don't care about the top-line number.
 Forget the top-line number because what happens is you can be focusing on that and losing money, and you don't even know you're losing money.”

 Price For the Future

-What is the vision you have for your product and your company?
-Once you have that figured out, price your products according to the future you want, rather than settling for a bottom-line price today.
+What is the vision you have for your product and your business?
+Once you have that figured out, price your products according to the future profit growth you want, rather than settling for a bottom-line price today.
 In the long run, setting a price for your potential growth can help you gain profitability and sustainability without sacrificing the cost of an ethical product.